 Ancient Chinese Art

 But there were also big changes in Chinese art, some caused by new ideas within China, and some by new ideas coming from India, Central Asia, or West Asia.
-In the Stone Age, Chinese artists were experimenting with pottery.
-Decorating the pots, we already find the swirling brushwork that will continue throughout Chinese art.
+In the Stone Age, Chinese artists experimented with pottery.
+They used swirling brushwork to decorate the pots - that continued throughout Chinese art.
 Beginning in the Shang Dynasty, artists also cast bronze jars in molds with designs of dragons, elephants, and other creatures.
 During the Zhou Dynasty, Chinese artists also began to make all kinds of lacquered boxes.

-But painting people and landscapes came very late to China, spreading slowly east across Asia; while people were painting images in 30,000 BC in Europe, and by 3500 BC in Egypt and Mesopotamia, and by 500 BC in Iran, paintings of people and trees only reached India with Alexander about 300 BC, and came to China about the same time, with the first Eastern Zhou paintings on silk cloth.
+But painting people and landscapes came very late to China, spreading slowly east across Asia; while people were painting images in 30,000 BC in Europe, and by 9000 BC in Egypt and Mesopotamia, and by 500 BC in Iran, paintings of people and trees only reached India with the rise of the Silk Road about 300 BC, and came to China about the same time, with the first Eastern Zhou paintings on silk cloth.

 When Chinese people learned about Buddhism, under the Han Dynasty, they also learned about Buddhist art styles in India, and these new styles had a huge effect on Chinese art.
 Chinese sculptors learned to make life-size stone statues.
 About the same time, traders on the Silk Road began to bring Roman blown glass to China.
 Chinese potters, perhaps trying to imitate blown glass, soon created porcelain.
 Around the same time, Chinese artists invented paper and began to use it for painting on.